JimmyTran1206/JPACRUDProject/README.md

 ## Lesson Learned
 Java backend frameworks make interaction with database and routing to different endpoints deceptively simple.
 However, as the library and packages aare being revised and updated every day, it is crucial to choose the right version and make the right set up for the project.

 In addition to that, there is no fixed ruleset on how the users would interact with the database.
-Thus, an application has to go through rigorous testing to limit the unhandled errors and exceptions.
-The last thing a developer want is a big 404 slapping in the user face and a big w-t-f coming back as a response.
+Thus, an application has to go through a rigorous testing process to limit the unhandled errors and exceptions.
+I code a little, test a little on each functionality and apply various scenarios of stress tests on the final product to make sure every feature work as it should.